jguecaimburu/dummy/README.md

 - Run Sidekiq with `bundle exec sidekiq`
 - Run the app and bundle assets with `bin/rails dev`

-To populate the application with data from the Dummy Json api, run in a Rails console: `FetchDummyJsonUsersJob.perform_async`
+To populate the application with data from the Dummy Json api, visit `http://localhost:3000/sidekiq/cron` and click "Enqueue Now" or run in a Rails console: `FetchDummyJsonUsersJob.perform_async`.

 ## Formatting and testing